Genesis 11:4 and the story of the Tower of Babel come to life as we take time to understand the deeper cultural contexts.

 Learn more about the Tower of Babel and other Bible events.

 Did you enjoy this article?
 Then you may be interested in the Cultural Backgrounds Study Bible!
-We have three versions: NIV, NKJV, and NRSV.
+We have two versions: NIV and NKJV.
 To learn more click a button below to go to the Olive Tree website.

 What “towers” do people build to call attention to their own greatness today?
 Post a comment below!